Consistent SDNs through Network State Fuzzing: Introduction

 Typically, previous approaches to consistency checking proceed ``top-down,'' starting from what is known to the management and control planes, and subsequently checking whether the data plane is consistent.
 We claim that this is insufficient and underline this with several examples (\S\ref{sec:inc}) wherein data plane inconsistencies would go undetected.
-This can be a major problem because, to say using an analogy to security, the overall system consistency is only as good as the weakest link in the chain.
+This can be critical, as analogous to security, the overall system consistency is only as good as the weakest link in the chain.

 We argue that we need to complement existing top-down approaches with a \emph{bottom-up} approach.
 To this end, we rely on an analogy to program testing.
 Programs can have a huge state space, just like networks.
-There are two basic approaches to test program correctness: one is static testing and the other is dynamic testing using \emph{fuzz testing} or fuzzing~\cite{Godefroid:2012:SWF:2090147.2094081,miller1990empirical}.
+There are two basic approaches to test program correctness: one is static testing and the other is dynamic testing using \emph{fuzz testing} or fuzzing~\cite{Godefroid:2012:SWF:2090147.2094081}.
 Hereby, the latter is often needed as the former cannot capture the actual run-time behavior.
 We realize that the same holds true for network state.